sentclose/sentc-docs/docs/src/guide/user.md

 The default app settings for user registration are designed to be used with your own backend, as Sentc will not store any data other than the keys and username.

-The following code shows how to register a user from your backend:
+The following code shows how to register a user from your backend.
 :::

 ### Own backend